alphagocc/deepin-mame/docs/source/debugger/index.rst

 * Some registers need to be written in sequence to avoid race conditions.
-The debugger can issue multiple writes at the same point in emulated time, so these race conditions cannot be avoided trivially.
+The debugger can issue multiple writes at the same point in emulated time, so these race conditions can be avoided trivially.
   For example writing to the MC68HC05 output compare register high byte (OCRH) inhibits compare until the output compare register low byte (OCRL) is written to prevent race conditions.
 Since the debugger can write to both locations at the same instant from the emulated machine’s point of view, the race condition is not usually relevant.
   It’s more error-prone if you can accidentally set hidden state when all you really want to do is change the value, so writing to OCRH with side effects suppressed does not inhibit compare, it just changes the value in the output compare register.
 * Writing to some registers has multiple effects that may be useful to separate for debugging purposes.
 Using the MC68HC05 as an example again, writing to OCRL changes the value in the output compare register, and also clears the output compare flag (OCF) and enables compare if it was previously inhibited by writing to OCRH.
-Writing to OCRL with side effects disable just changes the value in the register without clearing OCF or enabling compare, since it’s useful for debugging purposes.
+Writing to OCRL with side effects disabled just changes the value in the register without clearing OCF or enabling compare, since it’s useful for debugging purposes.
 Writing to OCRL with side effects enabled has the additional effects.